Kubernetes Auto-instrumentation

 Explore your data on Middleware

-Once the auto-instrumentation is complete and the relevant Pods are restarted, the data should start flowing to Middleware for any new requests made to your applications.
+Once the auto-instrumentation setup is complete and the relevant Pods are restarted, the data should start flowing to Middleware for any new requests made to your applications.
 You can explore APM traces data by going to the APM section of your Middleware account.

 Uninstall

-Uninstall cert-manager and OTel Kubernetes Operator
+Uninstall cert-manager and middleware autoinstrumentation setup

 MW_UNINSTALL_CERT_MANAGER=true MW_API_KEY="<MW_API_KEY>" bash -c "$(curl -L https://install.middleware.io/scripts/mw-kube-auto-instrumentation-uninstall.sh)"